Hasena386/Samples/README.md

 CSVs to insight with Malloy.

+This folder contains ready to run Malloy files to demonstrate capability in data modeling, query buiilding and data transfromations from CSV to Duckdb tables, raw data to useful insights.

 In this folder there are 7 files as following:

 * one CSV file - 'resonses.csv' which contains survey data for data science tools among universities.